 Whether you have just begun exploring the possibility of attending seminary, have already been admitted to WSC, or are hoping to attend in the future, we have provided a number of resources to help you prepare for your seminary experience.
 The following guidelines are provided by WSC to assist prospective students as they prepare spiritually and academically for their graduate theological education.

-If you have been registered for courses at WSC as a new student be sure to review the new student registration and orientation information page for important details regarding your next steps in the enrollment process.
+If you have been registered for courses at WSC as a new student be sure to review the new student registration page for important details regarding your next steps in the enrollment process.

 Seek to develop strong relations and personal growth within a Christian church both before and during seminary.
 It is primarily within this context that students will grow in the knowledge of God’s revealed Word and be built up into maturity.
 Maintaining a consistent prayer life, study of the scriptures, and involvement with and commitment to a local Christian church is integral and vital to your preparation for seminary and to your own spiritual life in Christ.